IgorWolkov/typed-formula/README.md

 # Overview

-Type Formula allows you write lazy formula in a type safe mode and calculate value when it needed.
+*type-formula* allows you to write lazy formulas in a type safe mode and calculate a value when it needed.

 # Generic Formulas
 *typed-formula* provides functionality to build formulas for numeric calculations on top of Integers, Longs and Double wrapped into [Numbers](https://github.com/IgorWolkov/typed-formula/blob/master/src/main/scala/karazinscalausersgroup/typed/formula/numbers/Number.scala).